platformsh/platformsh-docs/sites/friday/src/get-started/nextjs/local.md

 title: "Local development"
 weight: -120
 description: |
-  Once Your Next.js application has been deployed on {{% vendor/name %}}, you might want to start develop your application locally.
+  Once Your Next.js application has been deployed on {{% vendor/name %}}, you might want to start developing your application locally.
 ---

 {{% description %}}